ankursoni/aws-eks-boilerplate/README.md

 # connect to mysql instance and enter '<DATABASE MASTERDB PASSWORD>' for password prompt
 # refer to terraform - values.tfvars for <DATABASE MASTERDB USERNAME>
 mysql -u <DATABASE MASTERDB USERNAME> -h <RDS DATABASE ENDPOINT DNS> -P 3306 -p
+# where <RDS DATABASE ENDPOINT DNS> can be found from AWS console

 # run the following scripts by replacing:
 # - 'user1' with <username>